-Addiction is a worldwide problem that affects many different people, their families, and communities.
-In 2014, about 435,000 Americans ages 12 or older reported currently using heroin, and 4.3 million reported nonmedical use of prescription opioids.
-Addiction is a chronic disease, like diabetes or heart disease, meaning there is no cure.
-But addiction can be managed, and people with addiction can, and do, recover.
+Addiction is a chronic medical illness that affects millions of people all over the world, as well as their families and communities.
+In 2018, about 2.1 million Americans ages 12 or older had an opioid use disorder (an active opioid addiction).
+Like diabetes or heart disease, there is no cure for addiction.
+But it can be managed, and people with addiction can and do recover.

-Treatment using safe and helpful methods provided by trained clinicians can lead to a healthy, positive way of life.
+There are treatments available that are proven to be safe and effective.
+Treatment provided by trained clinicians can lead to a healthier way of life, free from the symptoms of addiction.
 This healthy way of life is referred to as recovery.
-Treatment with a medication along with counseling and other support is often the most effective choice for opioid addiction and part of recovery.
+Treatment with a medication along with counseling and other support is often the most effective choice for opioid addiction.

 Definition of Addiction*